beldar/buildit-weather/README.md

 ```

 Note: Please ensure you have the latest Node LTS (v7.10 at the moment of this writting).

+## Notes

+Because of the requirement to have this deployed somewhere, nowadays every free hosting service serves the content on HTTPS, unfortunately OpenWeatherMap APIs only provides HTTP urls for the Free Tier.

+Therefor I had to create a small Node server (`src/server.js`) that would fetch the API content and then serve it to the frontend so all communication between frontend and backend would be over HTTPS.

 ## Further improvements